riceo/oci-kubernetes-ingress-controller/README.md

 # Kubernetes Ingress Controller for OCI

-Creates an Nginx Ingress controller using Nginx on OCI.
-Much of this source was taken and modified from the official Kubernetes Ingress repo: https://github.com/kubernetes/ingress-nginx/.
+Creates an Nginx Ingress controller using Nginx on OCI, using the Nginx official Ingress, modified for OCI with one command installation: https://github.com/nginxinc/kubernetes-ingress

 Creating an Ingress controller on OCI is as simple as checking out this repo and running: